 Sarah Johal has lived in Headingley for 23 years and joined the Board recently in March 2014.
 Sarah’s children went to Headingely Primary School and Sarah was heavily involved in the school as a parent governor.
 Sarah has really enjoyed seeing the development of HEART and other projects that HDT has supported and Sarah is keen to get involved and contribute in developing the future of Headingley with local residents and local businesses.
 Sarah is a social worker by profession and has developed adoption and fostering services for Looked After children in Leeds for a number of years.
 As a local resident Sarah has been involved in the campaign against the trolley bus as she feels strongly that this is the wrong transport solution for Headingley.
 Sarah enjoys playing badminton and gardening (although is not very good at the latter!)

-Richard Norton (Vice-Chair) has lived in Headingley since 2001; he was one of the founding directors of HDT and was its first Chair from 2006 to 2013, playing a leading role in the development of HEART.
-Through his work Richard has extensive experience of community engagement, project management and organisational governance within the third sector.
-Currently working at Voluntary Action Leeds as Supporting Links to Commissioning Manager, he was previously the Director of Young People and Employment for re’new and developed a number of projects and services including Archway and The Beck.
-Richard rejoined the HDT Board in March 2014 and took on the role of Society Secretary.
+Richard Norton (Society Secretary) – I have lived in Headingley since 2001; I was one of the founding directors of HDT and its first Chair from 2006 to 2013, and played a leading role in the development of HEART.
+I chair the HEART Board and rejoined the HDT Board in March 2014.
+Now retired, I worked in the third/voluntary sector throughout my career, most recently at Voluntary Action Leeds as Commissioning Support Manager; before that I was Director of Young People and Employment for re’new, where I developed a number of projects and services including Archway and The Beck.
+From all of this I gained extensive

 Helen Pickering – I have always had a great attachment to Headingley as I have spent so much of my life round here.
 I lived in West Park, attended Lawnswood High School, and my early years were spent indulging myself in Headingley’s many delights.
 I worked in the city for over twenty years before moving to the north east.
 It was nostalgia that brought me back here to retire.
 As Headingley evolves and changes, it needs a growing, flexible and innovative local economy combined with a high quality, sustainable, green environment.
 As a member of HDT’s Board, I am committed to helping foster local partnerships and deliver local projects to this end.
 We urgently need to secure a diverse and vibrant retail offer in our high streets.
 We need to retain local graduates who will stay and make their lives here.
 We also need to ensure there is the variety of housing available to meet the needs of a long term, stable and diverse Headingley community.
 These are all ambitions for the area which I hope to help meet as a member of HDT.